darekkay/dashboard/README.md

 Why build yet another dashboard app?

-Most popular apps are neither open-source nor customizable to a degree that I'd like it to be.
-On the other hand, most open-source projects seem to be outdated.
+Most popular apps are neither open-source nor customizable to a degree I'd like it to be.
+Additionally, most open-source projects seem to be outdated.

 A new project is also a great opportunity to learn new concepts.